Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 >
 > I asked ChatGPT to write a story about an [Agile ARB](xref:the-agile-arb) and its pretty good!

-An Architecture Review Board (ARB) is a representative group of people across the organization who take a central role in governing architectural decisions which affect the business significantly.
+An Architecture Review Board (ARB) is a representative group of people across the organisation who take a central role in governing architectural decisions which affect the business significantly.

 The ARB aims to mitigate risks to the business and improve strategic planning and awareness, especially around the use of technology and any changes to that.
-It does this by making it easier for front-line teams to make decisions and simplifying the overall organization over time to keep cost and complexity at bay.
+It does this by making it easier for front-line teams to make decisions and simplifying the overall organisation over time to keep cost and complexity at bay.
 An ARB does not dictate solutions.
 It provides a constrained space to support fast decision-making.

 It is not a Technology Review Board (TRB) and doesn't govern what technology is allowed.
 It regulates the processes for selecting new technologies, methods, and principles.

 Nothing an ARB does should be urgent.
 An ARB may need to determine a new principle/policy in response to an emerging issue, but such instances should be rare.
 The ARB should not be too slow or be unable to react quickly, but most things it needs to deal with should be at a level where the business can take some time to think about them.

 Lastly, an ARB will meet and align following annual updates, strategic updates, or quarterly reviews.
-In a product-led organization, an ARB will outline a strategic runway to ensure technology requirements (enablers) and deliverables are considered and planned following product development needs.
+In a product-led organisation, an ARB will outline a strategic runway to ensure technology requirements (enablers) and deliverables are considered and planned following product development needs.

 > ### Centralised vs Decentralised Decisions
 >